arunvishnuk008/prerise/README.md

 Alright.
 The plan is, I will be writing something when I feel it, and I wanted to save the articles somewhere.
 I also wanted to integrate some third party APis, just to prove a point sometimes.
 I don't want to expose any of my keys, so I decided to write a small application that serves this purpose.

 This just uses Go's amazing standard library, even for APIs and authentication.
-The only third party dependencies are `SQLite3 driver` and `godotenv` to load the env variables.
+The only third party dependencies are `SQLite3 driver`, a `cors` middleware and `godotenv` to load the env variables.

 # How to run ?